How to Mail Merge from Shared Mailbox (Microsoft 365).

 When you want to Mail Merge using the Shared Mailbox's account, do the following:

-1. Close Word.
+1. Close Word (if open).

 5. Now open Word and perform the mail merge as you normally would.
-After sending the email messages, you will see that each message has been sent using the shared mailbox account and all sent messages are stored in the shared mailbox's "Sent Items" folder.
+After sending the email messages, you will see that each message has been sent using the shared mailbox account, and all sent messages are stored in the shared mailbox's "Sent Items" folder.

 6. After you complete the mail merge, reopen Account Settings in Outlook and set both the user's email account and its data file as the default.

 That's it!
+Which method worked for you?
 Let me know if this guide has helped you by leaving your comment about your experience.
 Please like and share this guide to help others.